Vaccinogen: Vaccinogen stock

 Vaccinogen stock is traded OTC in the US.
 It upgraded its marketplace tier to OTCQB in October 2013.
 The stock code is VGEN.
 The SEC suspended trading of this stock in September 2017.
-According to the letter of suspension, 'VGEN is delinquent in its periodic filings with the Commission, having not filed any periodic reports since it filed a Form 10-Q for the period ended September 30, 2015, which reported a net loss available to common shareholders of $24,743,490 for the prior nine months.'
+According to the letter of suspension, 'VGEN is delinquent in its periodic filings with the commission, having not filed any periodic reports since it filed a Form 10-Q for the period ended September 30, 2015, which reported a net loss available to common shareholders of $24,743,490 for the prior nine months.'

 Main people

 Vaccinogen's Chairman and CEO is Andrew Tussing, a former investment banker who co-founded Vaccinogen with Michael Hanna in 2007.
 Michael Hanna remains a director.
 Vaccinogen's COO is Dr Peter Morsing, formerly of AstraZeneca.

 Location

 Vaccinogen is headquartered in Baltimore at 949 Fell Street near Fell's Point.
-The company moved there in February 2015 after previously having been located at Frederick, Md.
+The company moved there in February 2015 after previously having been located at Frederick, Maryland.
 The company also maintains laboratories in Dublin and its manufacturing facility at Emmen.
 The Emmen location of Vaccinogen B.V. was declared bankrupt in 2017.